Fiber is often associated with trips to the restroom.

 Additionally, they are more versatile.

 You can add lentils to burgers, mushroom recipes and much more.
-For me, personally, lentil are best in a salad with walnuts and lemon juice.
+For me, personally, lentil is best in a salad with walnuts and lemon juice.

-As you might expect, the list of foods high in fiber contains a lot of beans, legumes, and similar food.
+As you might expect, the high fiber foods list contains a lot of beans, legumes, and similar food.

 Black beans make the list with their 15 grams of fiber per one cup.

 They are best when paired with sweet potato and peppers.